teodor-pripoae/goipxeboot/README.md

 It needs a DHCP server which is able to set up next-server and filename options.
 The filename option should be set to `ipxe.efi` for UEFI systems and this project currently does not support BIOS systems.

-It will spawn a TFTP server on port `69/udp` and a HTTP server on port `8080/tcp` which will serve the iPXE efi executable and the iPXE script.
+It will spawn a TFTP server on port `69/udp` and a HTTP server on port `8080/tcp` which will serve the iPXE EFI executable and the iPXE script.
 It also supports serving the kernel, initrd and squashfs files via HTTP.

 You don't need to have iPXE compatible network card since the TFTP server will serve the iPXE EFI file when booted over traditional PXE.